======================================================================

 for accessories.
 In contrast, the design of the original NES features

-a more subdued gray, black, and red color scheme; it includes a
+a more subdued gray, black, and red color scheme, with a front-loading

-front-loading cartridge slot covered by a small, hinged door that can
+cartridge slot covered by a small, hinged door that can be opened to

-be opened to insert or remove a cartridge and closed at other times,
+insert or remove a cartridge and closed at other times, and an

-and an expansion port on the bottom of the unit.
-Compared to the
+expansion port on the bottom of the unit.
+The NES also includes the

 In late 1993, Nintendo introduced a redesigned version of the Famicom

-and NES (officially named the New Famicom in Japan and the New-Style
+and NES (known officially as the New Famicom in Japan and the

-NES in the US) to complement the Super Famicom and SNES, to prolong
+New-Style NES in the US) to complement the Super Famicom and SNES, to

-interest in the console, and to reduce costs.
-The redesigned NES
+prolong interest in the console, and to reduce costs.
+The redesigned

 chip to avoid reliability issues with the original console; the